eugenwintersberger/pnitools/doc/source/general_concepts.rst

 ================

 Though all programs included in the pnitools distribution provide different functionality they all share some common concepts which shall be described here.
-Read this chapter carefully before proceeding to the detailed description of the individual programs. :program:`prog` as used in the examples in this chapter is a placeholder for an arbitrary program from the **pnitools** distribution.
+Read this chapter carefully before proceeding to the detailed description of the individual programs. :program:`prog`, as used in the following examples, is a placeholder for an arbitrary program from the **pnitools** distribution.

 In some situations a program can deviate from the common procedures described in this section.
 In such a case the altered program behavior is explicitely